weberlab-at-mcgill/Workshop1/README.md

 In the console type: gl.getParameter(gl.MAX_TEXTURE_SIZE)\
 Remember this number.\

 ### Email me the number and the organism you chose.
-My email is lucas.philipp@mail.mcgill.ca
+My email is my first name dot my last name @mail.mcgill.ca

 # Part 1